Curd Rice Recipe

 - Heat oil in a pan.
 Then add cumin & mustard.
 When they begin to splutter, add red chilli, chana dal, urad dal & cashews if using.
 Fry until the dal turns golden.

-- Pour the tempering to the curd rice and mix.
+- Pour the tempering over the curd rice and mix.
 South Indian style curd rice is ready.

 - Garnish with pomegranate seeds.